rust-lang/reference/src/types/generics/index.md

 }
 ```

-r[generics.const.argument]
-A const argument in a [path] specifies the const value to use for that item.

 r[generics.const.argument.const-expr]
 The argument must either be an [inferred const] or be a [const expression] of the type ascribed to the const parameter.
 The const expression must be a [block expression][block] (surrounded with braces) unless it is a single path segment (an [IDENTIFIER]) or a [literal] (with a possibly leading `-` token).